Day 14: Ballenas y Piedra

 Photo Credit: Amy Tucker, 2026

-I did not feel lucky at first.
+I felt anything but lucky at first.
 I felt unprepared.
 As though I should have known this was possible, should have researched grey whale migration patterns, should have brought a better camera, should have been ready for this moment rather than sitting in a small boat with no idea where to look or what I was about to see.

 Then the water broke, and there was a back.
 Grey.
 Massive.
 Longer than our boat.
 The whale surfaced, breathed (a sound I cannot describe except to say it sounded like the ocean exhaling), and disappeared again into water that closed over it as though nothing that large had just been there.

 I forgot about being prepared.
 Forgot about cameras.
-Just watched the space where the whale had been, waiting, not breathing myself, aware suddenly of my own breathing in a way I have not been aware since the panic attacks that brought me here began to ease.
+Just watched the space where the whale had been, waiting, holding my breath, aware suddenly of my own breathing in a way I had forgotten since the panic attacks that brought me here began to ease.
 The whale breathes air like I breathe air.
 We are both mammals.
 Both carry our ancestors’ decision to leave the ocean and then (in the whale’s case) the decision to return.
-Both are shaped by evolutionary pressures I can name but not fully comprehend.
+Both are shaped by evolutionary pressures I can name but struggle to fully comprehend.

 The whale surfaced again.
 Fifty metres ahead this time.
 I could see barnacles clustered on its head, the mottled grey of skin that looked like stone worn smooth by water.
 Another breath.
 Another dive.
-And I realized I was crying.
-Not dramatically.
-Just tears on my face that I did not wipe away because they felt like the right response to whatever was happening.
+And I realised I was crying.
+Quietly, undramatically.
+Just tears on my face that I left alone because they felt like the right response to whatever was happening.

-Van der Kolk (2014) writes that trauma resolution occurs not through understanding but through the body’s learning to feel safe again.
+van der Kolk (2014) writes that trauma resolution occurs less through understanding than through the body’s learning to feel safe again.
 I have been here two weeks learning that lesson: letting my body remember what safety feels like.
 But something about the whale’s presence intensified it.
-The whale’s breath synchronized my own breathing in ways I could not control.
+The whale’s breath synchronised my own breathing in ways beyond my control.
 My nervous system responded to the whale’s presence before my mind registered what I was seeing.
 This is what Porges (2011) calls neuroception, the body’s capacity to detect safety or danger below conscious awareness through environmental cues, including, apparently, the respiratory patterns of other mammals.

 Learning Scale Through Bodies